How to Wrap a Porch Post with Wood

 What if my porch posts are different sizes or shapes?

-If your porch posts are not standard square or rectangular shapes, you might need to adapt.
-For irregular shapes, it’s often best to build a simple square or rectangular box frame around the existing post first, then clad that frame with your chosen wood.
-This simplifies the process considerably.
-For uniquely shaped posts, consulting with a local lumberyard or experienced carpenter might offer custom solutions.
+For irregular shapes, build a simple square or rectangular box frame around the existing post first, then clad that frame with your chosen wood.
+This approach works for most non-standard shapes.
+For uniquely complex posts, consult with a local lumberyard — they can help with custom-cut solutions.

 Pro-Tips for Beginners